-2.7.1 Both sites currently benefit from field access points, Site A's at the south-east corner off Halfway Lane and Site B's at the north-east corner off Severn Trent Water's Emergency Access Road.
-Fig. 11 Access & Circulation
+- 2.7.1 Both sites currently benefit from field access points, Site A's at the south-east corner off Halfway Lane and Site B's at the north-east corner off Severn Trent Water's Emergency Access Road. - 2.7.2 Sites A & B are well located to access both Public Rights of Way in the form of footpaths and bridleways as well as National Cycle Route 41, see "Fig. 11 Access & Circulation".